flungo/systemd-common/README.md

 - `restart-on-watchdog` restart the service when its terminated by the watchdog timer.

 For more details on the possible restart policies, reffer to the [systemd.service Restart documentation](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Restart=).

+### onfailure-email-status

+Using this dropin will result in an email being sent using the `email-status@.service` unit when the unit which this dropin is used with fails.
+See the unit details to be able to configure the email address which the notification is sent to.

 ## Units